davinc/VCGridView/README.md

 ##Features
 * VCGridViewDataSource and VCGridViewDelegate for custom thumbnail views.
-* You only need to specify number of thumbnails in row and spacing.
+* Can be customized for number of thumbnails, size and padding.
 * Reusable Thumbnails for lesser memory usage.
-* Insert and Remove thumbnails support with animation
+* Insert and Remove thumbnails support with animation.
-* Header and Footer View support
+* Header and Footer View support.
-* Added layout animation support
+* Added layout animation support.
+* Add thumbnail size customization.

 ##ToDo
-* Add thumbnail size customization
 * Add sections support